SMTG-Bham/surfaxe/README.md

  For development work, `--user` can be replaced with `-e`, which creates links to the source folder so any changes to the code are reflected on the path.

 #### Tests
-Unit tests are in the `tests/` directory and can be run from the top directory using `pytest`.
+Unit tests are in the `tests` directory and can be run from the top directory using `pytest`.
 Please run these tests whenever submitting bug fix pull requests and include new tests for new features as appropriate.

 ## License and how to cite